 Opt for practical vs fashionable

 Pet accessories such as leashes and collars come in different colors, shapes, and prices.
 However, your requirement is to have a well-made collar, an ID tag, and a comfortable leash.
 Try to avoid the fancier options and stick with the basics to save some money.
 This will help you stay on budget.

 Pets need toys to play with, but they don’t necessarily have to be expensive.
 You can DIY some of your own toys and maybe once in a while, you can get your pet a store bought toy too.
-If you own a cat, here are some DIY cat toy ideas for Mr. Whiskas!

 Learn to groom your pet at home